-The Master's degree program consists of 33 semester hours of graduate level work.
+The Master's degree program consists of 33 semester hours of graduate-level work.
 A maximum of six credits of graduate course work may be transferred into the program from other institutions, subject to the approval of the departmental graduate committee.
-Six core courses and three elective courses are required at the 5000- and 6000-level.
-Some courses have prerequisites which do not count toward the degree.

 Core Courses (18 credits)

-- One course in either Medieval Spanish literature or literature of the Golden Age.
+- One course in either Medieval Spanish literature or literature of the Golden Age (3 Credits)

-- One course in peninsular Spanish literature of the 19th or the 20th centuries.
+- One course in peninsular Spanish literature of the 19th or the 20th centuries (3 Credits)

 Students who want to conduct research in a very specialized field with a particular faculty member will be allowed to register for a 3-credit independent study course.
 No more than one such independent study will be allowed for the whole period of graduate studies.
 Under no circumstances will a student be authorized to take a regularly-taught course as an independent study.
 Independent studies are envisioned as an opportunity for students to carry out specialized research, not as a substitute for regular courses.